sebbe120/pk3DS/README.md

 using C# and primarily focuses on its randomizer to provide users with a fresh and new experience in the beloved Pokémon games.

 ## Changes specific for this fork
-- Export Site pokemon includes more properies (incomplete)
+- Export Site pokemon includes more properies
   - Gender ratio
   - Held items
   - Weight